joedolson/my-tickets/src/readme.txt

 4. With <a href="https://wordpress.org/plugins/my-calendar/">My Calendar</a>, add ticketing to an event.
 Without My Calendar, choose what post types will support tickets from My Tickets -> Settings, and add ticketing to any post or Page!

 == Changelog ==

+= 2.0.4 =

+* Bug fix: Hiding remaining tickets failed because I passed the summary value instead of the individual event value.
+* Bug fix: Support using HTML in the offline gateway payment notes field.
+Props https://github.com/Martin-OHV
+* Accessibility: Save address action should use a button.

 = 2.0.3 =